Western Australia tour

 Western Australia has a rich and varied history, both geologically and culturally.
 Odyssey’s twenty-one night tour of the south-west corner of Australia’s largest state, is designed to provide the active senior with an introduction to its varied landscape, as well as its long human history.
 The senior traveller can expect to be amazed by the beauty of this ancient land, as we cross vast tracts of land and explore the different ways the land has been utilised over many thousands of years.

 The Nyoongar People arrived in the S-W corner of the state at least 48,000 years ago and successfully adapted to life along the coast as well as in the often harsh interior.
 On this tour for the senior traveller with an interest in people and history, we will have the opportunity to learn from the traditional owners of the land much about their long history, way of life and rich culture.
-We will also explore the history of the state after the arrival of Europeans, from the early Dutch explorers to British settlement and on through the colonial period to the present day.
+We will also explore the history of the state after the arrival of Europeans, from the early Dutch explorers to the French and then British settlement and on through the colonial period to the present day.

 We begin our tour in Perth where we spend four days exploring the city and the surrounding country.
 We’ll tour the historic centre of the city, visit the Mint Museum, take a boat to Fremantle and tour the colonial towns of the beautiful Avon Valley.
 From Perth we’ll head north as far as The Pinnacles and Cervantes before driving west to Kalgoorlie and then south to Esperance and Albany.
 From there we’ll drive back up the west coast through fabled Margaret River and back to Perth.
-Local guides along the way will deepen out knowledge of both Nyoongar and European history.
+Local guides along the way will deepen our knowledge of both Nyoongar and European history.

 This, like all Odyssey Traveller small group tours is limited to 15 people.